Michael Leitch: Club career

-Professional career
+International career

 He made his test match debut for Japan in 2008 against the USA in Nagoya aged 20, receiving a yellow card in that game for a dangerous tackle.
 He quickly established himself as a regular member of the national side.
 His first try came against Kazakhstan in April 2009.

 He impressed in the 2011 Rugby World Cup and was praised as one of Japan's best forwards, winning 'man of the match' in the loss to Tonga, where he scored a try and made a try-saving tackle on Siale Piutau.
-After the World Cup he joined the Toshiba Brave Lupus in the Top League.
-In his first season he was named in the league's team of the season and given the award of "revelation of the season" at the end of the season awards.
-He followed this up by being named in the team of the season for a second season in 2012/2013.